alphagov/passport-verify/PUBLISHING_TO_NPM.md

 npm adduser
 ```

-This account should then be added to the @verify organisation by an admin.
+This account should then be added to the @verify organisation by an org owner.
 This will automatically add that user to the 'developers' team and give that account read and write access
 to the passport-verify package.